-Please complete and submit all required documentation to supportservices@walshcollege.edu.
+Please complete and submit all required documentation.
+The completed Documentation Verification Form and supporting medical documentation should be emailed to supportservices@walshcollege.edu.
 Upon submission of the required documentation, Disability and Accessibility Support Services will review all information provided.
 A notification of reasonable accommodations will be provided to faculty of courses that student is enrolled in each semester.
 Accommodations are effective once faculty have received the notification.